perfbaseorg/php-sdk/README.md

 # Perfbase PHP SDK

-A PHP SDK for sending application profiling data to Perfbase.
-This SDK allows you to easily integrate performance monitoring into your PHP applications.
+A PHP SDK designed to facilitate seamless application profiling and performance monitoring with Perfbase.
+This SDK offers extensive configurability and enhanced profiling features for integration into your PHP applications.

+## Important: Using a PHP Framework?
+If you are already using a PHP framework, we highly recommend utilizing one of our dedicated framework integrations.
+We provide out-of-the-box support for popular frameworks, including Laravel, Symfony, and others.

+If you're NOT using a framework - this is the SDK for you!

+## Documentation
+Comprehensive documentation for all Perfbase libraries is available at: [https://docs.perfbase.com](https://docs.perfbase.com), including detailed information about data handling policies, security measures, legalities, and specifics on what data is transferred and how it is stored.

 ## Installation